Lecturer; Former President, League Operations, National Basketball Association (NBA)

 He currently serves on the Boards of Directors of Madison Square Garden Networks, Inc., Hunger Free America, USA Climbing, and the Naismith Memorial Basketball Hall of Fame.

-Litvin is a graduate of the Wharton School of the University of Pennsylvania and received his law degree from NYU where he was a member of the law review.
+At NYU School of Law, he was a member of the law review.
 He lives in Hastings-on-Hudson, New York, with his wife Lisa.
 His son Jesse is a recent graduate of Tufts University and his daughter Jane is a student at Brown University.